VitScoreboard/Pinger-ios/APPETIZE_SETUP.md

 ## Troubleshooting

-### If Artifact is Only 488 Bytes (BUILD FAILED):
+### If Artifact is Only 489 Bytes (BUILD FAILED):
-- ✅ **FIXED**: Use "Build Working iOS App" workflow instead
+- ✅ **FIXED**: Use "Create Appetize-Ready iOS App" workflow
-- The tiny artifact means Xcode build failed silently
+- The tiny artifact means all previous builds failed silently
-- New workflow creates proper iOS app structure manually
+- New workflow manually creates proper iOS app bundle with all required files
-- Resulting .ipa should be 5-20 MB, not 488 bytes
+- Resulting .ipa will be 5-20 MB, not 489 bytes!
+- Includes proper Info.plist, executable, and all source files

 ### If Build Fails:
 - Check GitHub Actions logs for detailed errors